davidstelter/personal-site/content/work/joys-of-cloudfront-s3-and-cors.md

 server: AmazonS3
 x-cache: RefreshHit from cloudfront

-# subsequent request with Origin header will have same CORS response headers
+# Subsequent request with Origin header will have the same CORS response headers.
-# if prev. request without Origin header was first to this resource, this means we fail to provide CORS headers
+# If the previous request without Origin header was first to this resource, this
+# means we fail to provide CORS headers.
-# either way, the headers will be the same on this request.
+# Either way, the headers will be the same on this request.
 curl -o /dev/null -D - \
 	-H 'accept: application/json, text/plain, */*' \
 	-H 'origin: https://example.com' \